benesyslabs/benesyslabs/README.md

 - 👋 Hi, I’m @benesyslabs
-- 👀 I’m interested in applying technology to real world problems
+- 👀 I’m interested in applying technology to solve real world problems
 - 🌱 I’m currently learning how to build a software company
 - 💞️ I’m looking to collaborate on beneficial open source projects
 - 📫 How to reach me muhammed.abdullah@benesyslabs.co.in